slurpy-films/probescript/readme.md

 ```

 ## Operators
-These are the operators ProbeScript supports now, as well as a brief explanation.
+These are the operators probescript supports now, as well as a brief explanation.

 ### Binary Operators
 These operators are used to perform operations between two values: